bentobenefits/bentobenefits.github.io/index.md

-Bento Benefits is a new service currently in secret dev mode, but that doesn't mean we can't share some insights and notes we're making while working on our alpha.
+Shimmer Labs is a new company currently in secret dev mode, but that doesn't mean we can't share some insights and notes we're making while working on our alpha.